setchy/meme-driven.dev/README.md

-# meme-driven.dev
+# Meme Driven Development (MDD)

-Meme Driven Development (MDD) - A novel (and fun) approach to software development.
+A novel (and fun) approach to modern software development.